Kunsthaus Tacheles: Use in the GDR

 In 1948 the building was taken over by the Free German Trade Union Federation (FDGB) and deteriorated over the course of the next several years.
 Various retailers and craft businesses temporarily moved into the ruins, especially on the Friedrichstraße side.
 The German Travel Agency used the repaired passage section and several floors above ground.
 Among others, there was an artists' school, a technical school for foreign trade and economics, and office spaces for RFT (Rundfunk- und Fernmelde-Technik), a company dealing with radio and transmission technology.
 The cellar was used by the National People's Army.

 The movie theater Camera was located in the Friedrichstraße gateway area, but was forced to leave in 1958 due to the worsening condition of the building.
 The presentation hall was dismantled, but was later reopened under the name OTL (Oranienburger Tor Lichtspiele).
 During the reconstruction work the facade was partially changed and a lobby area was built to house cash registers and checkout aisles.
 The roof was also rebuilt.
 This created the current entryway.
 The movie theater is still used today as a theater area, and after further reconstruction in 1972, it was renamed Camera.

 Partial demolition

-Though having suffered only moderate damage during World War II, the building was slated to be demolished as a result of two engineering opinions from 1969 and 1977; it had not once been renovated, despite relatively continuous and intensive use.
+The building was slated to be demolished as a result of two engineering opinions from 1969 and 1977; it had not once been renovated, despite relatively continuous and intensive use.
 A new street was planned on the site and would have created a shortcut between Oranienburger Straße and Friedrichstraße.

 The demolition began in 1980.
 The dome was torn down and the movie theater closed.
 The remaining portions of the building were scheduled to be demolished in April 1990.